clawrim/gcn10/paper/paper.md

 These requirements make it clear why serial or low-parallelism methods cannot keep up.
 Even scripting-based workflows with limited parallelism are too slow.
-Input and output become bottlenecks, memory demands exceed what most systems provide, and runtimes stretch from days into weeks.
-This prevents hydrologic modeling from reaching the resolution needed for accurate applications such as property-scale floodplain mapping [@wing2019floodrisk].
+Input and output (I/O) become bottlenecks, memory demands exceed what most systems provide, and runtimes stretch from days into weeks.
+These challenges prevent hydrologic modeling from reaching the resolution needed for accurate applications such as property-scale flood inundation mapping [@wing2019floodrisk].

 GCN10 addresses these barriers directly.
 It provides an automated workflow